AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment.
 Indeed it is reasonable to think the Manichaeans should allow but very few, if any, souls to be lost and perish forever.
-That could not be reckoned honorable to the Deity, considering how souls were sent into matter."[^295] Lardner is certainly within bounds when he
+That could not be reckoned honorable to the Deity, considering how souls were sent into matter."[^296] Lardner is certainly within bounds when he
 says: "But it is doubtful whether they believed the eternity of hell torments."

+### Prof. Shedd's Historical Inaccuracy.

-The astonishing way in which, as **Wendell Phillips** once said, "what passes for history," is written, may be seen in Professor **William G.
+The astonishing way in which, as Wendell Phillips once said, "what passes for history," is written, may be seen in Professor William G. T.
-T. Shedd**\'s *History of Christian Doctrine*.
+Shedd\'s *History of Christian Doctrine*.
 He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless....
 The only exception to the belief in the eternity of future punishment in the ancient church